 Scott has been awarded the Australian Police Medal, National Medal, National Police Service Medal, and Commissioner's Medal.

 Deputy Commissioner Tilyard is appointed as a member who is a member of the police service.

-Terese Henning is an Associate Professor in Law at the University of Tasmania where she has taught Evidence, Criminology, Criminal Law, Criminal Procedure and Human Rights.
-Currently she is Director of the Tasmanian Law Reform Institute.
+Terese Henning is an Adjunct Associate Professor in Law at the University of Tasmania where she has taught Evidence, Criminology, Criminal Law, Criminal Procedure and Human Rights.
+Until the end of 2019 she was Director of the Tasmanian Law Reform Institute.
 She is a Fellow of the Cambridge Commonwealth Trust (1991 – present) and Tasmanian editor of the Criminal Law Journal.
 She has been the principal Chief Investigator on a large ARC grant investigating sexual offences laws in Tasmania and one Linkage grant analysing the use of evidence laws in quasi-judicial tribunals.
-Her current research interests include evidence law, human rights, sentencing and criminology.
+Her research interests have included evidence law, human rights, sentencing and criminology.
 She has published widely in these areas including books and refereed journal articles.
-She is also currently investigating mechanisms to assist people with communication needs to participate in the criminal justice system and the logistics of establishing a drink driving list in the Tasmanian Magistrates Court.
+She has also investigated mechanisms to assist people with communication needs to participate in the criminal justice system and the logistics of establishing a drink driving list in the Tasmanian Magistrates Court.

 Jill has been the CEO of the Sexual Assault Support Service since 2015.

 Jill initially spent 13 years with Tasmania Police prior to completing Bachelor Degrees in Social Work and Arts, Majoring in Psychology.
 She then worked as a counsellor in the Family Violence Counselling and Support Service and spent nearly 10 years working with Volunteering Tasmania.

 Ms Maxwell is appointed as a member who has experience in the provision of victim crime support in Tasmania.